mirosimo/spring-examples/many-to-many-composite-key/MANY-TO-MANY-COMPOSITE.md

 # CarEquipmentPack - CarEngine
   For our purpose are applied two entities **CarEquipmentPack** and **CarEngine**.
 Each equipment pack (Style, Ambition, Sportline, etc...) could has one or more available engines (1.8 Tsi, 1.4 Mpi, 2.0 Tdi, etc).
 And each engine could be available in one or more equipment packs.
+Connection entity between theese two is **CarEquipmentPackCarEngine** - contains composite primary key **CarEquipmentPackCarEngineId** and extra columns
++ added - date, when was particular engine assigned to particular equipment pack.
++ active - could be in active state or not.
+(Production problems, or engine could become obsolete and therfore removed from offer)
++ marketingCarVariantName